Parsa-Sedigh/neetcode-beginner-algorithms/pamphlets/5-sorting.md

 to put our pivot at.

 So now we perform one last swap between where our left pointer(the pointer that marks the end of our small values) and our pivot.
+Why?
+Because now every value before the l pointer is less than or equal to the pivot, so l is a good spot for pivot(note that pivot should be before all the elements of the right half, so l pointer is the ideal place for it).

 Just because we partition the array, does not mean the sub-arrays are sorted in themselves.
 But what is true is that every value on the left subarray is less than every value on the right subarray.